hypo69/hypo/docs/gemini/out/en/explainer/src/fast_api/html/process_data.md

 **Variables:**

-* `MODE = 'dev'`:  This is a global variable (likely a configuration).
+* ``:  This is a global variable (likely a configuration).
 Its value ('dev') is irrelevant to the immediate operation of the script, but might play a role in conditional logic in other parts of the application (if any).

 **Potential Errors/Improvements:**